 Remove the two 20A fuses prior to connecting these wires and do not replace them until the harness has been plugged into the control module.
 These wires are the source of current for all the circuits the relay harness will energize.
 They must be connected to a high current source.
-Since the factory supplies (+) 12V to the key switch that is used to operate the motor, it is recommended that these wires be connected there.
-Note: If the factory supplies two separate (+) 12V feeds to the ignition switch, connect on "Red" wire of the harness to each feed at the switch.
+Connection to 12V battery terminal recommended.